Climbing in Wadi Rum - recommended progress ladder of routes.

 Jabel Um Ishrin side – La Aperitif, Little Beauty.

-2. Routes that are a bit longer, with a bit longer approach (but still not much technically harder) - Black Magic, Beauty, Alan And His Perverse Frog, Merlin's Wand.
+2. Routes that are a bit longer, with a bit longer approach (but not much harder technically speaking) - Black Magic, Beauty, Alan And His Perverse Frog, Merlin's Wand.

-3. Routes that are technically easy but have a long approach, complex route finding & descending but have to be on your tick list– Eye of Alla, Hamad's Route, El Thalamiya.
+3. Routes that are technically easy but have a long approach, complex route finding & descending but have to be on your tick list– Eye of Alla, Hamad's Route, El Thalamiya, Hikers Road.

 4. Routes that will take you to the next step (only in the technical grade) – Flight of Fancy, Inferno, Desert Rats in the Shade, Star of Abu Jedeida.